metagn-archives/DiscordG/README.md

 # DiscordG
 Developed by Hlaaftana.

+To ask me any questions other than "what's the difference between Groovy and Java", go [here](https://discord.gg/0SBTUU1wZTUMeVC4).
+If you were going to ask the difference between Groovy and Java, [see for yourself](http://www.vogella.com/tutorials/Groovy/article.html).

 ## What is this?
 This is a Groovy wrapper for the complicated connection stuff Discord needs you to do to connect to it and use its services.